teragrid/dgrid/docs/app-development.rst

 Handshake
 ~~~~~~~~~

-When the app or tendermint restarts, they need to sync to a common
+When the app or teragrid restarts, they need to sync to a common
 height.
-When an ABCI connection is first established, Tendermint will
+When an asura connection is first established, teragrid will
 call ``Info`` on the Query connection.
 The response should contain the
 LastBlockHeight and LastBlockAppHash - the former is the last block for
 which the app ran Commit successfully, the latter is the response
 from that Commit.

-Using this information, Tendermint will determine what needs to be
+Using this information, teragrid will determine what needs to be
-replayed, if anything, against the app, to ensure both Tendermint and
+replayed, if anything, against the app, to ensure both teragrid and
 the app are synced to the latest block height.

-If the app returns a LastBlockHeight of 0, Tendermint will just replay
+If the app returns a LastBlockHeight of 0, teragrid will just replay
 all blocks.

 .. container:: toggle